Litetoken/liteblockd/docs/API.rst

 wallet IDs
 ^^^^^^^^^^^

-An individual Craftwallet user needs a way to identify themselves to ``craftblockd`` for things like storing and retrieving their wallet preferences data, and more.
+An individual Craftwallet user needs a way to identify themselves to ``liteblockd`` for things like storing and retrieving their wallet preferences data, and more.

 For this purpose, we define the concept of a wallet ID, which is simply the user's Craftwallet 12-word password,